Benitorax/ocproject5/README.md

         Framework\DAO\UserDAOInterface::class => App\DAO\UserDAO::class
     ]];
      ```

   - The remember me system with the [split token strategy](https://paragonie.com/blog/2017/02/split-tokens-token-based-authentication-protocols-without-side-channels) is also inspired by [Symfony's](https://github.com/symfony/security-http).
   - Extra: the reset password system with split token strategy (*not included in the framework but only for the app*) is inspired by [SymfonyCasts/ResetPasswordBundle](https://github.com/SymfonyCasts/reset-password-bundle).

-- EventDispatcher
-  - Event class must extend `Event`.
-  - Subscriber class must extend `EventSubscriberInterface`.
-  - Listener class must implement `__invoke` method.
-  - Registration: Event must be set in `events` key, listener in `listeners` key and subscriber in `subscribers` key.

-    ```php
-    // config/services.php

-     return [ 'event' => [
-        'events' => [
-            'event.terminate' => [
-                'listeners' => [
-                    // [listener::class, priority],
-                    // [EntityListener::class, 10],
-                ]
-            ]
-        ],
-        'subscribers' => [
-            App\Service\Mailer\MailerSubscriber::class
-        ]
-    ]];
-    ```
-- Mailer
+## Others

+### Mailer (not in Framework)

 Thanks to SwiftMailer, EventDispatcher and MailerSubscriber, the Mailer can have 2 types of transport:
 - SMTP transport: emails are sent immediately but it can slow down the sending of the HTTP response.
 - Spool transport: emails are sent after returning the HTTP response.

-- Debug
-  - If `APP_DEBUG` is set to true in `.env.local`, the browser will display a beautifier error when a bug occurs.
-Otherwise, it will show an error page (403, 404, 500) that you can customize.